ivans-innovation-lab/jenkins-pipelines-infrastructure/README.md

 ## Run It

-Create the docker image and run it, with port 8080 forwarded to the host:
+Create the docker image and run it, with port 8080 forwarded to the host 9090:

 ```
 $ docker build -t jenkins-pipelines .
-$ docker run -it --rm -p 8080:8080 jenkins-pipelines
+$ docker run -it --rm -p 9090:8080 jenkins-pipelines
 ```

-Once Jenkins is started you should see at least the seed-job on [http://localhost:8080](http://localhost:8080).
+Once Jenkins is started you should see at least the seed-job on [http://localhost:9090](http://localhost:9090).

 If it has not run yet, simply trigger it and see how the actual jobs get created.